Rosa Franklin

-Rosa Lee Franklin (née Gourdine; born April 4, 1927) is an American politician and nurse who served as a member of the Washington State Senate from 1993 to 2011, representing the for the 29th District.
+Rosa Lee Franklin (née Gourdine; born April 4, 1927) is an American politician and nurse who served as a member of the Washington State Senate from 1993 to 2011, representing the 29th District.
 She also served as the President Pro Tempore for the Senate.

 Early life and education

 Franklin was born Rosa Lee Gourdine on April 4, 1927, the fifth child born to Henrietta Bryant and James Edwin Gourdine.
 She was born in a house built by her father in Cordesville, an unincorporated community in Berkeley County, South Carolina, historically known for Moncks Corner, South Carolina.
 The youngest of 12 children, she was raised by her aunt and uncle in Georgetown, South Carolina.
 After graduating high school, Franklin studied nursing at the Good Samaritan-Waverly Hospital School of Nursing in Columbia, South Carolina.
 She later worked at a state hospital in New Jersey and at the Brooklyn Jewish Hospital and Medical Center in New York City.
 Franklin moved to Germany with her husband, James Franklin, a member of the military.
 They eventually relocated to Tacoma, Washington.

 After settling in Tacoma, Franklin earned a Bachelor of Arts degree in Biology and English from the University of Puget Sound.
 She then earned a Master of Arts in social sciences and human relations from Pacific Lutheran University in Lakewood, Washington.
 She also holds a women's Health Care Specialist Certificate from the University of Washington Gynecorp Training Program.
 She was later awarded an honorary doctorate from the University of Puget Sound.